Livestream Studio integrates with and streams directly to Periscope.

 Once authorized, you can close your browser and go back to Studio.

-In the Stream module, give your stream a title and be sure to select 540p as your quality.
+In the Stream module, give your stream a title and select your quality.

-Periscope does not support any other streaming quality.
-540p is the streaming quality profile that is recommended by Periscope.
+720p is the streaming quality profile that is recommended by Periscope.
+1080p and above are not supported.

 Click the gearwheel on the upper right side to set your aspect ratio and your default network to stream with.